dwang520/LeWoS/README.md

 # Usage<br/>
 There are many ways to use this tool.<br/>
 **(a) if you have Matlab installed:**<br/>
 Option 1.
-Call the entry level funtion "RecursiveSegmentation_release.m".<br/> Option 2.
+Call the entry level funtion "RecursiveSegmentation_release.m" as:<br/>
+“[BiLabel, BiLabel_Regu] = RecursiveSegmentation_release(points, ft_threshold, paral, plot);”<br/>
+Inputs:<br/>
+% points: this is your nx3 matrix.<br/>
+% ft_threshold: feature threshold. suggest using 0.125 or so <br/>
+% paral: if shut down parallel pool after segmentation (1 or other). <br/>
+% plot: if plot results in the end (1 or other)<br/> Outputs:<br/>
+% BiLabel: point label without regularization<br/>
+% BiLabel_Regu: point label with regularization<br/>

+Option 2.
 Type "LeWoS_RS" in Matlab workspace.
 This will open up an interface by calling the classdef "LeWoS_RS.m".
 This classdef file defines the interface.<br/>

 Option 3.
 Drag "LeWoS.mlappinstall" into Matlab workspace.
-This will install a Matlab App for you. <br/> **(b) if you don't have Matlab installed, and don't want to install it:**<br/>
+This will install a Matlab App for you. <br/>

+**(b) if you don't have Matlab installed, and don't want to install it:**<br/>
 Run "LeWoS_installer.exe" for win64.
 If you need an excutable for other systems, please contact me.<br/> (PS: Matlab Runtime 2019b is required.
 You can either install it in advance or do it during the installation of LeWoS.)

-*Note that if you load an ascii point cloud with the interface, only space delimiter is supported.
-(Recommend to use las files) <br/>
+*Note that if you load an ascii point cloud with the interface, only space delimiter is supported (without header).
+Current, these formats are supported: .las; .laz; .mat; .xyz; .txt; .ply; .pcd (Recommend to usemore generic formats for point clouds, such as las, ply, and pcd) <br/>
 *This method does not implement any post-processing filters.
 Users can design and apply post-processing steps to [potentially] further improve the results.

 # Examples